-Although both the IBM 750GX and MPC7447A have both of these registers defined in their implementation, the registers are optional to the standard and therefore differences in bit settings between devices do exist.
-Table 4 summarizes these differences and shows the mapping of fields between devices.
+Although both the IBM 750CX/CXE and MPC7447A have both of these registers defined in their implementation, they are optional to the standard and, therefore, differences in bit settings between devices do exist.
+The following table summarizes these differences and shows the mapping of fields between devices.

 Table 4.
-IBM 750GX HID0 to MPC7447A Mapping
+IBM 750CX/CXE HID0 to MPC7447A Mapping